Diffusion-Based Adaptive Distributed Detection: Steady-State Performance in the Slow Adaptation Regime: The Distributed Detection Problem

 {\em \textsc{Theorem 4:} (Detection error exponents).
 For $h\in\{0,1\}$, let $\Gamma_h$ be the decision regions --independent of $\mu$-- and assume that $\psi_h(t)<\infty$ for all $t\in\mathbb{R}$, and define: \beq \omega_h(t)\dfz\int_{0}^{t}\frac{\psi_h(\tau)}{\tau}d\tau. \eeq Then, for all $k=1,2,\dots,S$, Eq.(\ref{eq:mainres2}) holds true, namely, \beq \boxed{ \lim_{\mu\rightarrow 0} \mu\, \ln\alpha_{k,\mu}=-S\,{\cal E}_0, \qquad \lim_{\mu\rightarrow 0} \mu\, \ln\beta_{k,\mu}=-S\,{\cal E}_1 } \eeq with \beq \boxed { {\cal E}_0=\inf_{\gamma\in \Gamma_1} \Omega_0(\gamma),\qquad {\cal E}_1=\inf_{\gamma\in \Gamma_0} \Omega_1(\gamma) } \eeq where $\Omega_h(\gamma)$ is the Fenchel-Legendre transform of $\omega_h(t)$. } ~ $\square$

 \textsc{Remark I}.
 The technical requirement that the LMGFs $\psi_0(t)$ and $\psi_1(t)$ are finite is met in many practical detection problems, as already shown in~\cite{MouraLDnonGauss}.
-In particular, the assumption is clearly verified when the observations are discrete and supported on a finite alphabet; when they have compact support; and for shift-in-mean detection problems where the data distributions fulfill mild regularity conditions --- see Remark I in~\cite{MouraLDnonGauss} for a detailed list.
+In particular, the assumption is clearly verified when the observations have (the same, under the two hypotheses) compact support, a special interesting case being that of discrete variables supported on a finite alphabet; and for shift-in-mean detection problems where the data distributions fulfill mild regularity conditions --- see Remark II in~\cite{MouraLDnonGauss} for a detailed list.

 \textsc{Remark II}.
-As typical in large-deviations analysis, we have worked with regions $\Gamma_0$ and $\Gamma_1$ that do not depend on the step-size $\mu$.
+As typical in large deviations analysis, we have worked with regions $\Gamma_0$ and $\Gamma_1$ that do not depend on the step-size $\mu$.
 Generalizations are possible to the case in which these regions depend on $\mu$.
 A relevant case where this might be useful is the Neyman-Pearson setup, where one needs to work with a fixed (non-vanishing) value of the false-alarm probability.
 An example of this scenario is provided in Sec.~\ref{subsec:Laplace} --- see the discussion following~(\ref{eq:betamuNP}) --- along with the detailed procedure for the required generalization.